 Chapter 10: Good-Bye

-The bard also looked at Xena to see that her appearance was worse for wear.
-'She looks worn out and her eyes are like rubies.
-Must be from exhaustion after staying up all day and night thinking about Akemi.'
+Gabrielle looked at Xena to see her appearance was worse for wear also.
+'She looks worn out, and her eyes are colored like rubies.
+Must be from exhaustion after staying up all night thinking about Akemi and Japa.'

-The anger inside Gabrielle subsided.
-She tried to pull her appendages free so that she could caress Xena, but the tall warrior had a lock on them and wasn't letting go.
+She kissed Gabrielle's hands once more, then placed her face on them to cease the tears that were forming, and the anger inside Gabrielle subsided.
+She tried to pull her extremities free so she could caress Xena, but the tall warrior had a lock on them and wasn't letting go.

-"What is it, Xena?" she asked weary.
+"What is it, Xena?"
+Gabrielle asked warily.
 "Tell me what it is that has you this way."

 "Do you love me?"

-"Say it to me please."
-Xena plead.
-"I need to hear your beautiful voice saying what I swore was meaningless in my life.
-Please say it."
+"Say it to me, please."
+Xena pleaded.
+"I need to hear your beautiful voice declaring what I swore was meaningless in my life.
+Please, say it."

 "I love you."